ivasic/Fargo/README.md

 Add this repo as a submodule, and add all the files from `Fargo` subfolder to your workspace.

-You'll also need to add [Box] to your project the same way.

 ## Usage tl;dr:

 ```swift